 The built-in backup tool of Shopify is quite limited.
 Shopify doesn’t back individual website data, they only maintain disaster recovery backup of the entire platform.
 But Shopify allows you to export CSV files to back up your store information but this only includes the following: products, customers, orders, gift card codes, and financial data.
 For a full backup, you can install apps to automatically back up your website.

-Both WooCommerce and Shopify do not have adequate built-in backup systems but you can install third-party apps or plugins for both to automatically backup your eCommerce website.
+Both WooCommerce and Shopify do not have adequate built-in backup systems, but you can install third-party apps or plugins for both to automatically back up your website.

 Conclusion